How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each round, rose tablet, with "dp" on one side and "575" on the other side, contains desogestrel 0.15 mg and ethinyl estradiol 0.03 mg.
+Each round, rose-coloured tablet, with "dp" on one side and "575" on the other side, contains 0.15 mg of desogestrel and 0.03 mg of ethinyl estradiol.
 Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Blue No. 2 Aluminum Lake, FD&C Red No. 40 Aluminum Lake, lactose monohydrate, opadry Clear YS-1-7472 (hydroypropyl methylcellulose and polyethylene glycol), opadry Maroon YS-1-16002 (hydroxypropyl methylcellulose, polyethylene glycol and titanium dioxide), polysorbate 80, povidone, pregelatinized starch, stearic acid, and vitamin E.

-Each round, rose tablet, with "dp" on one side and "575" on the other side, contains desogestrel 0.15 mg and ethinyl estradiol 0.03 mg.
+Each round, rose-coloured tablet, with "dp" on one side and "575" on the other side, contains 0.15 mg of desogestrel and 0.03 mg of ethinyl estradiol.
 Each round, white tablet, debossed with "dp" on one side and "570" on the other side, contains inert ingredients.
 Nonmedicinal ingredients: rose tablet: colloidal silicon dioxide, FD&C Blue No. 2 Aluminum Lake, FD&C Red No. 40 Aluminum Lake, lactose monohydrate, opadry Clear YS-1-7472 (hydroypropyl methylcellulose and polyethylene glycol), opadry Maroon YS-1-16002 (hydroxypropyl methylcellulose, polyethylene glycol and titanium dioxide), polysorbate 80, povidone, pregelatinized starch, stearic acid and vitamin E; white tablet: anhydrous lactose, magnesium stearate, microcrystalline cellulose, and pregelatinized starch.